JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 ## `setindex!`

-The following list specifies the behavior of `setindex!` operations depending on argument types.
+The following list specifies the **target** behavior of `setindex!` operations depending on argument types.

+In the current release of DataFrames.jl we are in the transition period when an old, undocumented, behavior of `setindex!` is still supported, but throws deprecation warnings.

+The behavior described below will be fully implemented in the next major release of DataFrames.jl.

 In particular a description explicitly mentions if the assignment is *in-place*.